NESTCollaboration/nest/README.md

 <a name="analysis"></a>
 ### Modifying the testNEST Output (Analysis Settings)

-The file "analysis.hh" is for specifying the output style and setting various analysis parameters.
+The file "include/NEST/analysis.hh" is for specifying the output style and setting various analysis parameters.

 An explanation of the various parameters: